MpokiAbel/Pim/sMPC/GC.md

 ## Project RoadMap
 -  [ ] Implements a simple GC computation
 -  [ ] Indentify parallelism and concurency : From the literature review, parallelism and concurency should come from the per gate evaluations.
+Howerver this is not trivial due to concurency most circuits, hence parallelism higly depends on the circuit structure.

 # Garbled Circuit
 A cryptographic protocol that enable two mistrusting parties to evaluate a function without revealing their private input without presence of third trusted party.
 For better explanation of the protocol visit [here](https://en.wikipedia.org/wiki/Garbled_circuit).
 There are quite a few libraries with GC implementations, here is a non-exhastive list: